h-havenga/jekyll/_posts/2017-11-01-using-generic-mapping-tools_topo.markdown

 paste this as I've done numerous times, but this mostly for me to master GMT.
 In the previous GMT related post I created this basic map of South-Africa.
-The map does not however have any cities, provincial boundaries or topology.
+The map does not however have any cities, provincial boundaries or topography.

 A basic map of South-Africa created with GMT:
 ![gmtmap]({{ "/assets/images/maps/south_africa.png" | absolute_url }})

 <sub>Note that I converted is from postscript format to reduce size. </sub>

-So first we need to get some external topology and administrative data for South-Africa.
+So first we need to get some external topographic and administrative data for South-Africa.
 In this case I'll use ETOPO data from the [National Center for Environmental Informatics](https://www.ngdc.noaa.gov/mgg/global/global.html).
 The cool thing about the Etopo data is that it is already availible in the